 But we’ll be looking at the shorter, less complex charms in this post.
 Let’s explore some charms from the historical record!

 Charms to Steal Milk

-In Scotland, some accused witches of stealing milk from their cattle.
+In Scotland, some people accused witches of stealing milk from their cattle.
 Robert Chambers, quoted in an 1890 edition of the Newcastle Courant, explained that the witch made a rope from hair plucked from cows’ tails.

 She tied a knot in this rope for each cow.
 The witch apparently held the rope above a bucket, using it to mime the act of milking, while saying,